krishaamer/green-filter-research/research/literature/sustainability.md

 to it.
 What app to wake them up?
 “You live in a highly polluted area.
 Here’s the TOP 10 companies causing pollution.
 Here’s what you can do.”*

+### Disasters {#disasters}

+Large ones that get international news coverage:

+-   Chernobyl
+-   Exxon Valdez
+-   Deepwater Horizon
+-   the Great Pacific Garbage Patch
+-   Fukushima
+-   @martinez-alierMappingEcologicalDistribution2021 and
+    @martinez-alierReplyOrihuelaExtractivism2022 as well as
+    @scheidelEnvironmentalConflictsDefenders2020 cover how EJAtlas
+    tracks environmental justice cases around the world.
+Dispues in
+    @eerolaCorporateConductCommodity2022.

 ### Health {#health}

 -   @sarahludwigrauschSustainabilityYourHealth2021: “Human health is